samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 ### Re-Rendering React Components

 Another very important concept that you have to understand is how and when React re-renders components.
 Luckily, this is an easy concept to learn.
-There are only two things that can trigger a re-render in a React component, a change to the `props` that the component receives or a change to its internal state.
+There are only two things that can trigger a re-render in a React component: a change to the `props` that the component receives or a change to its internal state.

 Although the previous section didn't get into the details about how to change the internal state of a component, it did show how to achieve this.
 Whenever you use a stateful component (i.e., a class component), you can trigger a re-render on it by changing its state through the `setState` method.
-What is important to keep in mind is that you cannot change the `state` field directly.
+What is important to keep in mind is that you **should not** change the `state` field directly.
 You **have to** call the `setState` method with the new desired state:

 ```js
 // this won't trigger a re-render: